-Made from an 80/20 polyester/spandex blend.
-Machine washable.
+Made from an 80/20 nylon/spandex blend.
+Machine-washable.
 Shorts are breathable and moisture wicking.
 4D gel padding has an antibacterial design.
 Comfortable for long-distance wear.
 A variety of colors to choose from.

 Some buyers say the padding is too thick and oddly placed.

 Made from polyester and spandex.
 Machine washable.
 Elastic waistband.
 Chafe resistant flatlock seams.
 Quick-drying.
 Moisture-wicking fabric.
 Stretchable.
 Breathable.
 Comes in blue, black, grey, white, and red.
 Sizes range from S to 2XL.

 Sizes run small.
 Buyers recommend purchasing 1 size up.

 Made polyester and spandex.
 Stretchable and breathable material.
 Elastic waistband.
 Chafe-resistant flatlock seams.
 Machine washable.
 Quick-drying.
 Moisture-wicking fabric.
 Comes in black, grey, and white.
 Sizes range from S to 2XL.

 Mesh material is not as durable as other shorts.

 Made from recycled polyester and double-knit elastane.
 Thick material.
 Stretchable.
 Allows mobility.
 Odor resistant fabric.
 Has UV protection.
 Machine washable.
 Comes in bold solid colors such as black and blue.
 Sizes range from XS to 2X Plus, height included.

 Buyers have noted tearing in waistband after frequent usage.